-In addition to land, water is just as critical to homestead development.
+Infrastructure to support housing on land currently under DHHL's jurisdiction is a separate program activity.
+In addition to existing developments, these areas will likely be expanded to cover lands recently transferred to DHHL in Ewa, Oahu.
+Water is just as critical to homestead development as land.
 DHHL secured approved water reservations for DHHL's foreseeable groundwater needs statewide and the potable water infrastructure improvements would allow for improved and increased potable water service delivery.
+NAHASDA funding for developer financing will supplement the cost to construct affordable housing.